Neil Biswas

+Early life

+Biswas grew up in East London and is of Indian Bengali descent.
+He graduated with a degree in English from Oxford University.

 Career

 His stage-plays include Crash (Croydon Warehouse), Skirmishes (Etcetera), Overhear (National Tour – Leicester Haymarket, Bristol New Vic, Brixton Shaw) and Skin (Soho Theatre Company).
 He has also written for BBC Radio Four, The Royal Court YPT, English National Opera and Tara Arts.

 Biswas has co-written the Talkback Productions' ten-part adaptation of In a Land of Plenty (screened on BBC2 in 2000).
-He also wrote the TV serials Second Generation for Channel 4 and the mini-series, The Take which ran on Sky 1, and directed two episodes of Skins (UK TV series).
+He also wrote the TV serials Second Generation for Channel 4 and the mini-series, The Take which ran on Sky 1, and directed two episodes of Skins.
 He has written an episode of the fantasy series Sinbad.
 He has also co-written and directed his original feature film Darkness Visible.

 Biswas is the co-creator, lead writer and co-executive producer for Stan Lee's Lucky Man, which screened in January 2016.
-It was Sky 1’s highest rated original drama series ever.

 Personal life

 Neil Biswas is married to Manjinder Virk.
 They met on the set of the TV drama Bradford riots in 2007.
 As of 2021, he, his wife, and two children live in Dulwich, South London.
-He is kind of teetotal.